 Hydropower currently does not play a major role in Germany.
 Most hydropower plants are run-of-the-river plants.
 There are also a number of pumped storage plants.
-In 2017, only 9.1 per cent of renewable electricity production resulted from hydropower.
-From mid-2014 to the end of 2017, the installed hydropower capacity remunerated under the EEG increased by only 35MW (less than 1 per cent), mainly due to modernisation and capacity increases of existing plants.
+In 2019, only 8.3 per cent of renewable electricity production resulted from hydropower.
+From mid-2014 to the end of 2017, the installed hydropower capacity remunerated under the Renewable Energy Sources Act (EEG) increased by only 35MW (less than 1 per cent), mainly because of modernisation and capacity increases of existing plants.
+In 2018, only an additional 6.8MW was added.
 There may be a certain potential for increase of capacity, especially by modernisation or reactivation of plants.
 However, the potential is limited, owing to geographical reasons (conditions being favourable mostly in the south of Germany) and to ecological concerns.